i2bc/SURFMAP/README.md

 # Download
 [Go to the top](#Table-of-contents)

-You can click [here](https://github.com/i2bc/SURFMAP/releases/latest/) to access the latest release.
+You can click [here](https://github.com/i2bc/SURFMAP/releases/tag/v1.0) to access the latest source code of the release.

 After downloading, you'll need to unarchive the project.
 If you downloaded:
-- the .zip file: type on a terminal (Unix and macOS): `unzip SURFMAP-x.x.x.zip`
+- the .zip file: type on a terminal (Unix and macOS): `unzip SURFMAP-x.x.zip`
-- the .tar.gz file: type on a terminal (Unix and macOS): `tar xzvf SURFMAP-x.x.x.tar.gz`
+- the .tar.gz file: type on a terminal (Unix and macOS): `tar xzvf SURFMAP-x.x.tar.gz`

 Alternatively, you can also clone the whole project: